A Month with Mango (Windows Phone 7.5)

 Lack of Screen Capture is an annoyance.
-Again not a deal breaker, but had I wanted to take a quick screen capture for this post (I did want to) I can’t do this using the stock Windows Phone as delivered.
-I gather I can do some magic using the development environment were I running Windows as my desktop OS, but I don’t and from OSX there is not solution.
-Its not a feature I would use that often but there are occasions and this was one of them.
+Again not a deal-breaker, but had I wanted to take a quick screen capture for this post (I did want to) I can’t do this using the stock Windows Phone as delivered.
+I gather I can do some magic using the development environment were I running Windows as my desktop OS, but I don’t and from OSX there is no solution.
+It’s not a feature I would use that often but there are occasions and this was one of them.
 No luck.
 In iOS being able to simultaneously press two buttons is simply slick.

 Where the Jury Still remain out

-Managing the interchange of information between my OSX-based desktop existence and sharing calendars and contacts has meant a shift to using Google as my sole provider.
-Frankly, I like my Mac Address Book and Calendaring, but their limited integration with Google has always made this an either or situation.
+Managing the interchange of information between my OSX-based desktop existence and sharing calendars and contacts has meant a shift to use Google as my sole provider.
+Frankly, I like my Mac Address Book and Calendaring, but their limited integration with Google has always made this an either-or situation.
 Yes, I know you can kind of do it, but Apple has dragged its heal and prevented this from being flawless.
-As a result I have embraced iCloud and Mobile Me before it.
-I have used third party utilities to do syncing and have had a mixed experience.
-As a experiment I am attempting to use the Google apps to manage these things.
-It’s ok, but it means I have to jump some hurdles and the experience of relying on desktop based interfaces to contacts for example does bother me and still calls for extra steps.
+As a result, I have embraced iCloud and Mobile Me before it.
+I have used third-party utilities to do syncing and have had a mixed experience.
+As an experiment, I am attempting to use Google apps to manage these things.
+It’s ok, but it means I have to jump some hurdles and the experience of relying on desktop-based interfaces to contacts for example does bother me and still calls for extra steps.
 Again Google Apps can but are not optimized for working with other platforms.
 Try taking your contacts back and forth between Contacts and the Address Book in OSX and see what data issues emerge.
 You lose pictures, the CSV that Google generates has great issues with punctuation and is really messy.
 It is all a little bit of a morass and I don’t have the time to sit and clean it all up, let alone on an ongoing basis.
 It is all parties really, and I appreciate putting certain things in place to gently keep you with one of the other.
-It’s a business sense, but it is certainly not user centric.
+It’s a business sense, but it is certainly not user-centric.
 I persist with it.